php-fig/fig-standards/proposed/http-message.md

      * These values MAY be prepared from $_FILES or the message body during
      * instantiation, or MAY be injected via withUploadedFiles().
      *
-     * @return UploadedFileInterface[] An array tree of UploadedFileInterface
+     * @return array An array tree of UploadedFileInterface instances; an empty
-     *     instances; an empty array MUST be returned if no data is present.
+     *     array MUST be returned if no data is present.
      */
     public function getUploadedFiles();